top of page

 The Influence of Health Trends on Indian Cuisine

-In recent years, the way we view food has changed dramatically.
-There's a rising awareness about health and well-being that has led people to adopt various diets, such as veganism and gluten-free eating.
+In recent years, our view of food has changed dramatically.
+Awareness of health and well-being is rising.
+This has led many to adopt various diets, such as veganism and gluten-free eating.
 For example, nearly 9.7 million people in the U.S. identify as vegan, highlighting a notable trend.
 As a result, traditional Indian recipes are being modified to reflect these dietary preferences.

-Common dishes that once featured heavy creams and refined sugars have undergone remarkable transformations.
-Take paneer butter masala, for instance; chefs are now opting for cashew cream or coconut milk, making it a great dairy-free option without losing its rich flavour.
+Common dishes that once featured heavy creams and refined sugars have undergone significant transformations.
+Take paneer butter masala, for instance.
+Chefs now often use cashew cream or coconut milk, creating a fantastic dairy-free option without losing its rich flavour.

-This shift also includes cooking methods.
-Steaming, grilling, and sautéing with minimal oil are increasingly favoured over deep frying, making meals healthier without sacrificing taste.
+This shift also involves changes in cooking methods.
+Steaming, grilling, and sautéing with minimal oil are increasingly preferred over deep frying.
+These methods make meals healthier without sacrificing taste.

 The Rise of Plant-Based Alternatives

-The move towards plant-based cooking has added a fresh twist to Indian cuisine.
-With more people adopting vegetarian and vegan lifestyles, traditional ingredients are often swapped for innovative alternatives.
+The movement toward plant-based cooking has given a fresh twist to Indian cuisine.
+With more people adopting vegetarian and vegan lifestyles, traditional ingredients are swapped for innovative alternatives.

-For example, the beloved aloo tikki is now often made with sweet potatoes or lentils, providing both delicious flavours and superior nutrition.
-A study found that plant-based diets can reduce the risk of heart disease by 32%, emphasising the health benefits of these substitutions.
+For example, the beloved aloo tikki is often made with sweet potatoes or lentils now.
+These substitutions provide both delicious flavours and improved nutrition.
+A study found that plant-based diets can reduce the risk of heart disease by 32%, emphasising the health benefits of these changes.

-Chickpea flour, or besan, is still a staple in Indian kitchens, but its uses are expanding.
-It is now commonly found in protein-rich breakfast options like besan chilla, a savoury pancake that's both tasty and nutritious.
+Chickpea flour, or besan, remains a staple in Indian kitchens, but its uses are expanding.
+It is commonly found in protein-rich breakfast options like besan chilla, a savoury pancake that is both tasty and nutritious.

-This movement toward plant-based alternatives not only caters to the dietary preferences of modern eaters but also promotes sustainability.
-By reducing reliance on animal products, these adaptations highlight the environmental benefits associated with plant-based diets, such as lower carbon emissions.
+This shift toward plant-based alternatives caters to modern dietary preferences and promotes sustainability.
+Reducing reliance on animal products highlights the environmental benefits of plant-based diets, such as lower carbon emissions.

 Reducing Refined Carbohydrates

-The rising emphasis on healthy eating has led to a push against refined carbohydrates, which are prevalent in many traditional Indian meals.
-Instead of relying solely on white rice and refined wheat flour, many are choosing whole grains that provide better nutritional value.
+The emphasis on healthy eating has led to a push against refined carbohydrates prevalent in many traditional Indian meals.
+Instead of relying solely on white rice and refined wheat flour, many are now choosing whole grains.
+These options provide better nutritional value.

-Amaranth, quinoa, and brown rice are increasingly replacing polished white rice in classic dishes.
-For example, biryani can now be made with quinoa, enhancing its nutritional profile with additional fibber and protein while still maintaining its signature layers of flavour.
+Amaranth, quinoa, and brown rice increasingly replace polished white rice in classic dishes.
+For instance, biryani can now be made with quinoa, enhancing its nutritional profile with additional fiber and protein while maintaining its signature layers of flavour.

-This shift is not only about health; it also brings new textures and flavours to the table.
-Whole grains add a delightful crunch and nutty aroma that elevates beloved recipes.
+This shift is not merely about health; it also introduces new textures and flavours to the table.
+Whole grains add delightful crunch and a nutty aroma that elevate beloved recipes.

 Incorporating Superfoods

-The trend of amalgamating traditional recipes with superfoods has garnered attention in recent years.
-Ingredients such as quinoa, chia seeds, and flaxseeds are nutritious, versatile, and increasingly finding their way into Indian cuisine.
+The trend of merging traditional recipes with superfoods has gained traction in recent years.
+Ingredients like quinoa, chia seeds, and flaxseeds are nutritious, versatile, and finding their way into Indian cuisine.

-For instance, the classic dosa is being rejuvenated by incorporating amaranth flour, boosting its protein content and making it more suitable for health-conscious eaters.
+For instance, the classic dosa benefits from the incorporation of amaranth flour, boosting its protein content and making it suitable for health-conscious eaters.

 Snacks like chaat are now garnished with sprouted grains and mixed seeds, turning them into delightful, guilt-free treats.
-Superfoods not only enhance the nutritional takeaway but also allow for creative culinary expression.
+Superfoods enhance the nutritional takeaway while allowing for creative culinary expression.

 Emphasising Flavour without Excess

-While it's vital to consider health, the heart of Indian cooking lies in its intense, layered flavours.
+While considering health is essential, the heart of Indian cooking lies in its intense, layered flavours.
 The good news is that modern adaptations can still be delicious.
 Chefs are exploring ways to incorporate spices and herbs to enhance flavours while reducing unhealthy fats and sugars.

-Using jaggery instead of refined sugar in desserts keeps the sweetness intact while offering a more wholesome alternative.
-Traditional recipes like gulab jamun can be modified to include whole ingredients, preserving their beloved taste while enhancing their health benefits.
+Using jaggery instead of refined sugar in desserts maintains the sweetness while offering a more wholesome alternative.
+Traditional recipes like gulab jamun can be modified to include whole ingredients, preserving their beloved taste while enhancing health benefits.

 The focus on fresh ingredients and maximising spices means that even healthier versions of classic dishes can still offer the warmth and enjoyment that these recipes are meant to convey.